 The All-Conquering Importance of Preparation

-Ok, as we move on to look at the EY assessment centre I wanted to put something squarely on your radar; the all-conquering importance of preparation.
+Ok, as we move on to look at the EY assessment centre we wanted to put something squarely on your radar; the all-conquering importance of preparation.

 So how can you prepare for your EY assessment centre?